Bira/octopus-carnival/_drafts/wir-mm-4e-drow.md

 be a major existential threat.

 When fighting, drow favor light armor and swords (particularly fencing weapons), with hand crossbows being the preferred ranged weapon.
-They also use a whole lot of spider-themed magic, even when they're arcane casters.
+These are frequently poisoned.
+Drow always prefer ambushes and guerilla tactics to anything resembling a fair fight.
+They also use a whole lot of spider-themed magic, both divine and arcane.

 ## The Numbers

 All drow are Medium Fey Humanoids, have Darkvision, and one of two minor-action encounter powers:

-- a Cloud of Darkness that lasts for a fblocks line of sight on a Close Burst 1 and blinds everyone who enters it, with the drow being immune to all of this.
+- a Cloud of Darkness that lasts for a tunr, blocks line of sight on a Close Burst 1 and blinds everyone who enters it, with the drow being immune to all of this.

 - Darkfire, a Ranged 10 attack that targets Reflex, and makes the target grant combat advantage for a turn, during which they also can't benefit from concealment or invisibility.

-Yes, we already saw both of these powers in the Drider entry.
-You can also use them to make other drow stat blocks.
+You can use them to make other drow stat blocks.
 Drow usually move at Speed 6.

 We start with the **Drow Warrior** from the Monster Manual.
 It's a Level 11 Lurker with 83 HP, trained in Perception, Dungeoneering, Intimidation and